smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 In order to determine the state of the pinhole without having to run the simulation again, we need to use the theoretical stress concentration factor K(t) of approximately 2.16 from Peterson's Charts and Machinery's Handbook to consider the geometric discontinuity.

 This can be seen in the work above; the "substantial" size listed in the assignment will be assumed to be a hole twice the diameter of the bar.
-Using Peterson's Charts and solving for the ratio of the diameter of the bar over the diameter of the pin, we use this ratio to get the stress concentration factor K(t).
+Using Peterson's Charts and solving for the ratio of the diameter of the bar to the diameter of the pin, we use this ratio to get the stress concentration factor K(t).

 In order to calculate the peak localized stress due to the pinhole, you would multiply the theoretical stress concentration factor (K(t)) by the FEA allowable stress (20.42 ksi), and the result would be 44.11 ksi.